bernd-clemenz/aloga/README.md

 ```bash
  java -jar ../tools/antlr-4.7.1-complete.jar -Dlanguage=Python3 clf.g4
 ```
-Move the created files to aloga/clf directory.
+Move the generated files to aloga/clf directory.
 Don't modify the files, even they are not PEP8 compliant.

 ## Configuration